Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 In general, any person or business can file for bankruptcy under Chapter 7.
 There is no minimum amount of debt required; however, a person who files usually owes considerably more than he or she can repay.
 Although it often makes sense for a husband and wife to file jointly, one may file without the other.

 Only individuals can file under Chapter 13.
 Businesses must file under Chapter 11 to obtain a reorganization, which is a much more expensive and complicated process.
-Individuals may not qualify for Chapter 13 if they have more than $1,010,650 in secured or $336,900 in unsecured debts.
+Individuals qualify for a Chapter 13 bankruptcy if they owe less than $1,257,850 in secured debt and $419,275 in unsecured debts.
+(Although those amounts are periodically updated.)

 Can I File Bankruptcy Again?